 6. Venezia — Dorchester

-Tuck into fresh tacos, tortas and shared plates at Naco Taco in Central Square.
+Dig into fresh tacos, tortas, or shared plates at Naco Taco in Central Square.
 The simple, yet inspired food is sure to please even the pickiest palates.
-And you can enjoy it on the restaurant’s ample patio, where the tables have umbrellas to catch some shade on really hot days.
+Enjoy a wonderful meal on the restaurant’s ample patio, where the tables have umbrellas to catch some shade on really hot days.
 Reservations for the patio are strongly recommended.

-When (delicious) tater tots and chicken fingers are on the standard appetizer menu, you know the joint is going to be family friendly.
+When (delicious) tater tots and chicken fingers are on the standard appetizer menu, Cambridge Common makes for a family-friendly experience.
 For the more virtuous, there are plenty of yummy salads and grain bowls, too.
 Offering a heated and tented backyard patio, guests can dine outside no matter what the weather is like.
 They open for lunch starting at noon from Monday to Saturday.
 On Sunday, they open starting at 11:00 am for brunch.

 9. Shake Shack — Chestnut Hill (Watertown and Dedham are other locations)

-The delightfully decadent meals at Shake Shack will appeal to both parents and kids alike.
+The delightfully decadent meals at Shake Shack appeal to both parents and kids alike.
 Head to the Chestnut Hill location for juicy burgers, crunchy fries, and thick, creamy shakes.
-There’s a big lawn with kid-sized benches so little ones can eat and run around while mom and dad enjoy their meal at nearby shaded tables.
+There’s a big lawn with kid-sized benches, so little ones can eat and run around while mom and dad enjoy their meal at nearby shaded tables.
 That’s a win-win.
 For other locations, diners ordering at Shake Shack are welcome to eat on their outdoor patio spaces.

-Farm-to-table food is the star at Heritage, but kids will also appreciate their mini pizzas, mac 'n cheese, and hot dogs (there's a haute dog version for grown-ups).
-The spacious lawn allows families to spread out and kids to get their wiggles out before or after eating!
+Farm-to-table food is the star at Heritage, but kids also appreciate their mini-pizzas, mac n'cheese, and hot dogs (there's an haute dog version for grown-ups).
+The spacious lawn allows families to spread out for outdoor dining.
+Kids can also get their wiggles out before or after eating!
 Heritage is accepting reservations for dining on its patio or lawn, where there are tables, as well as Adirondack chairs for seats, and fire pits and heaters for cooler nights.

-Originally published May 2012; all photos courtesy of the restaurants
+Originally published May 2021.
+Updated May 2023.
+All photos courtesy of the restaurants.